-Eligible new zero-emission and new hybrid vehicles may receive an HVIP voucher for up to the funding amounts identified in the Base Vehicle Incentive column in Tables 3 and 4, respectively.
-Eligible zero-emission vehicle conversions may receive an HVIP voucher for up to the funding amounts identified in the Base Vehicle Incentive column in Tables 5.
-Eligible hybrid vehicle conversions may receive an HVIP voucher identified in the Vehicle Incentive column as specified in Tables 6, and 7.
-New vehicles equipped with or vehicles repowered with a low NOx engine are eligible for a voucher as stated in Table 8.
+Eligible new zero-emission and new hybrid vehicles may receive an HVIP voucher based on GVWR for up to the funding amounts identified in the Base Vehicle Incentive column in Tables 3 and 5.
+For transit buses, voucher amounts may also be based on bus lengths as identified in Table 4.
+Eligible zero-emission vehicle conversions may receive an HVIP voucher for up to the funding amounts identified in the Base Vehicle Incentive column in Tables 6.
+For transit bus zero-emission vehicle conversions, voucher amounts may also be based on bus lengths as identified in Table 7.
+Eligible hybrid vehicle conversions may receive an HVIP voucher identified in the Vehicle Incentive column as specified in Tables 8, and 9.
+New vehicles equipped with or vehicles repowered with a low NOx engine are eligible for a voucher as stated in Table 10.